24/7 Crisis Line

 Our children’s program offers groups for children between 4-18 years of age, as well as a concurrent mother’s group.
 The mothers’ group offers women a chance to discuss how exposure to domestic violence has impacted their children and to also connect with other mothers and share resources.
 Women who attend this program greatly support their child’s learning in the Let’s Talk program.
 The program covers a range of tops such as: Conflict Resolution, Anger Management, Changing Family Dynamics, Safety Planning and Self Esteem.

 Huronia Transition Homes – Women’s Shelter located in Simcoe County with services offered in French and English

 Blue Door Shelters – Emergency homeless shelters for men, families & youth in York Region.
-Leeder Place Family Shelter; Porter Place Men’s Shelter; and York Region Youth Shelter.
+Leeder Place Family Shelter; Porter Place Men’s Shelter; and Kevin’s Place Youth Shelter.

 Assaulted Women’s Helpline – 24 hour telephone and TTY crisis line for women in Ontario.